 by Luke Wayne

-While the Bible does not explicitly mention abortion by name, the scriptures are clear that it is wrong to kill an innocent human being and that the unborn are human beings worthy of that protection.
+While the Bible does not explicitly mention abortion by name, the Scriptures are clear that it is wrong to kill an innocent human being and that the unborn are human beings worthy of that protection.
 Therefore, the Bible certainly forbids abortion.
-[See our article detailing that matter HERE]
+[See our article: What does the Bible say about abortion?]

 Still, some people will accuse Christians today of reading contemporary political concerns about the issue of abortion into the Bible.
 It is valuable, therefore, to note that abortion was understood as a great sin from the very beginning of Christianity, back to the time the New Testament was written.
 We can establish this through multiple lines of evidence.

 The first Christians, including the New Testament authors themselves, were first-century Jews.
 The dawn of the New Covenant in the death and resurrection of Jesus changed their relationship to the law and turned them away from certain, specific Jewish traditions of their day.
 Still, the ethics of the Apostles on matters like sexual morality, avoiding all idolatry, and renouncing the bloodshed of the innocent were deeply rooted in Old Testament revelation and were shared by other Jews of their time.
 It is certainly worth noting that the various sects and divisions of first-century Judaism appear to have agreed together that the Scriptures forbid abortion even though they disagreed on so many other issues of interpretation.
 For example, the first-century Jewish historian, Josephus, recorded that:

 "The law, moreover, enjoins us to bring up all our offspring and forbids women to cause abortion of what is begotten, or to destroy it afterward; and if any woman appears to have so done, she will be a murderer of her child, by destroying a living creature, and diminishing humankind," (Josephus, Against Apion Book 2, Chapter 25, Section 202).